 Brisbane, and all South East Queensland, are currently in the ‘drought response phase’ of Seqwater’s Drought Response Plan.
-This is due to the SEQ Water Grid drinking water supply capacity falling to below 60% in November 2019.
+This is due to the SEQ Water Grid drinking water supply capacity falling to below 60%.

 Drinking water is a precious resource that plays a vital part in our daily lives and is considered the foundation of a healthy community and prosperous city.
 As a subtropical city, Brisbane is affected by flood and drought.
 Brisbane City Council is prepared for all weather patterns.

-In times of drought, Council limits our operational water usage and supports Brisbane residents to do the same.
+In times of drought, Council limits its operational water usage and supports Brisbane residents to do the same.

 For more information on Brisbane water supply and wastewater services visit Urban Utilities.